It doesn’t matter if you’re young and healthy: having the flu, or influenza, can land you sick in bed for days.

 3. Pregnant people can protect their babies

-Pregnant people are another high-risk category for becoming seriously ill from the flu.
+Pregnant people are a high-risk category for becoming seriously ill from the flu.
 It’s recommended that all pregnant people get the flu shot.
-But last year, only 14.4% of pregnant Nova Scotians did – the lowest vaccination rate of all tracked groups.
+But in 2018, only 14.4% of pregnant Nova Scotians did – the lowest vaccination rate of all tracked groups.

 “When a pregnant person gets the flu shot, it helps protects their baby from influenza,” says Dr. Langley.
 “Babies can’t get the flu vaccine until they’re six months old, so this is the best strategy to protect them.”